Fallen Leaves (film): Plot

 Ansa (Note: Finnish lit. 'trap'.) is a single woman who lives in Helsinki.
 She works on a zero-hour contract in a supermarket, stocking the shelves.
 The equally lonely and depressed Holappa works as a sandblaster and frequently drinks on the job.
-One night, co-worker and room-mate Huotari proposes they go to a karaoke bar, and he reluctantly complies.
+One night, co-worker and roommate Huotari proposes they go to a karaoke bar, and he reluctantly complies.
 There, the two drink heavily and Huotari sings for the audience.
 His singing is complimented by Liisa, who is drinking with her friend and co-worker Ansa.
-While Huotari tries (and fails) to seduce Liisa, Holappa and Ansa notice each other, but do not talk.
+While Huotari tries to seduce Liisa and fails, Holappa and Ansa notice each other, but do not talk.
 Another night, while returning home, Ansa sees Holappa drunk and unconscious at a bus stop.
 After checking that he is okay, she leaves just before he wakes up.

 Ansa is eventually fired for taking expired food from the supermarket.
 In desperate need of money, she starts working as a dishwasher at a bar for a meagre under-the-table salary.
 On her second day on the job, her boss is arrested for peddling drugs, and she is jobless once again, but runs into Holappa who buys her a coffee and a pastry.
 They later see The Dead Don't Die at the cinema and seem to hit it off.
 At the end of the date, she writes down her phone number for Holappa, but says she won't reveal her name until the next time they meet.
 While stopping to smoke a cigarette, he unknowingly drops and loses the paper from his pocket.